lapce/lapce-docs/development/architecture.md

 ## Frontend

-The frontend uses [Floem](https://github.com/lapce/floem) for the GUI of Lapce.
-All the state and logic are in `lapce-data` sub crate, e.g., file buffers, editor tabs, cursor, etc. The UI widgets tree, layout, and rendering logic are in `lapce-ui` sub crate, including all the UI related stuff, e.g., keyboard and mouse events, file dialogs, context menus etc.
+The frontend uses [Druid](https://github.com/linebender/druid) for the GUI of Lapce.
+Druid is a data first GUI framework.
+And all the state and logic are in `lapce-data` sub crate, e.g., file buffers, editor tabs, cursor, etc. The UI widgets tree, layout, and rendering logic are in `lapce-ui` sub crate, including all the UI related stuff, e.g., keyboard and mouse events, file dialogs, context menus etc.

 ## Proxy